PixelRocket-Shop/base-html-tailwind/README.md

 npm run build
 ```

-## Contact Us
+## Contact Me
-You can find our website [here](https://www.pixelrocket.store) or you can email us at support@pixelrocket.store
+You can find my website [here](https://www.pixelrocket.store) or you can email me at support@pixelrocket.store